StarManTheGamer/poly-newdocs/docs/objects/scripting/ModuleScript.md

 # ModuleScript

-:polytoria-ModuleScript: ModuleScripts are a kind of script, that is specialized to hold data inside a table.
-In the future, they may support functions as well.
+:polytoria-ModuleScript: ModuleScripts are a kind of script, that is specialized to hold data that can be accessed by other scripts using the `require()` function.

+!!! failure "BETA Feature"
+    ModuleScripts are currently in BETA.
+As of right now, you aren't able to run functions from ModuleScripts.
+However this is a planned feature in the near future.

 It is important to define and return a table in a ModuleScript.
 When the game starts, the server and the client will run the ModuleScript once and store the result for other scripts to retrieve with `require()`.

 {{ inherits("BaseScript") }}

-Example:
+**Example:**

 ModuleScript named `Structures` located in `game["ScriptService"]`